The theory underlying Midnight Basketball® is very simple in the short term and very sophisticated over the longer term.

-We have observed over 100,000 youth attendances of some of the most disengaged yet highly adaptable youth in the country, how they fit in, willingly participate and kept successfully meeting the bars we set in a highly structured environment that patterns mainstream sport and school.
+We have observed over 100,000 teenage attendances of some of the most disengaged yet highly adaptable teenagers in the country, how they fit in, willingly participate and kept successfully meeting the bars we set in a highly structured environment that patterns mainstream sport and school.

 The Midnight Basketball Program Model is a collaboration of all these Tournaments, tested and trialled for over a decade, learning and iterating at every step.
 The collective wisdom of this effort by tens of thousands of community volunteers and other stakeholders is the backbone of the experience we want to now build upon.